-4 Experimental results
+4. Experimental results

 The experimental results reported below have been obtained using GNU Linux machines equipped with 2 GB of memory and an Intel Pentium 4 processor running at 2.4 GHz.
 The industrial designs described in Table 1 have been used as benchmark circuits.
-An industrial computer-aided test (CAT) tool has been employed to provide ATPG and fault simulation support.
-In the tool version available to us, it was assumed that these circuits contained only single-cycle paths.
+An industrial CAT tool has been employed to provide ATPG and fault simulation support.
+In the tool version available to us, it is assumed that these circuits contain only single-cycle paths.
 The first column (Design) reports the circuit name encoded as pN, where N denotes the number of nodes in the design.
-The next two columns give the number of scan flip-flops (# Flip-flops) and scan chains (# Scan chains) contained by each design.
-The following column
+The next two columns give the number of scan flip-flops (# Flip-flops) and scan chains (# Scan Chains) contained by each design.
+The following column (Test length) shows the length of the test sequence.
+The last two columns report the pseudo-random stuck-at and transition fault efficiencies, respectively.
+The fault efficiency is defined as the percentage of the detected faults with respect to the total number of testable faults.
+For each design, the last entry line corresponds to a test sequence whose application would require one second at the frequency of 100 MHz.
+It can easily be observed that the transition fault efficiency is much lower.
+In general, increasing the test sequence length has a stronger impact on the transition fault detection than on the stuck-at fault detection.